PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:31:44
+Last updated: 2024-04-02 18:32:17
-Random Quote: If you smile when no one else is around, you really mean it. - Andy Rooney
+Random Quote: Friendship with oneself is all important because without it one cannot be friends with anybody else in the world. - Eleanor Roosevelt